Looking for the perfect 3 week Australia itinerary to guide your adventures down under? Keep reading!

 Day 3-5: Great Ocean Road

-Driving along the Great Ocean Road is a must do while traveling in Australia.
+Driving along the Great Ocean Road is a must-do during your 3 week Australia itinerary.
+It is a remarkable adventure that promises stunning views, natural wonders, and a deep connection to Australia’s coastal beauty.
 It is often referred to as one of the world’s most beautiful driving routes that starts just one hour from Melbourne making it the only logical next stop.
 The 243km route showcases some of the country’s most beautiful beaches, waterfalls, parks, and natural wonders all within 5 hours of one another.

 There are also tours for those who can’t rent a car.